 If you take good care of your handmade rug and have it cleaned properly, it can last as a family treasure for generations.
 But improper cleaning can damage it over the long term and shorten its life.
 Only a rug cleaning expert—not a cleaning expert—can know the strength of the color and fiber, based on the origin, construction, and foundation of your rug, and determine the proper cleaning technique.

 Handmade wool and/or silk area rugs are meant to be walked on—and are durable enough to be cleaned with care.
 Over time, dust becomes embedded in the fibers of a rug, even when the piece hangs on a wall.
 Fringes can become soiled and matted, and colors often become dull under an accumulation of dust and dirt.

 The Cyrus process for cleaning rugs starts with a thorough inspection, noting any damage or stains that may need special attention.
 Next, they will recommend any repairs, which you can order before the piece is dusted with a powerful but gentle vacuum to loosen and remove particles.
 The piece is then submerged in fresh, pH-balanced water and a specially-formulated solution, and hand brushed to clean the fibers.

 After a final rinse, the rug is aired in a special drying room with a controlled climate for quick, clean drying.
 As a result, professional cleaning will preserve and enhance the look and value of your rugs, significantly extending their lifespans.

 Cyrus is proud to have the best cleaning department in the Twin Cities area with decades of experience handling both new and antique rugs.
 Once a rug is dropped off at the showroom, the turnaround time for cleaning is usually a quick 10 days.
 Alternatively, they can pick up and deliver your rug for an additional fee.
-Please for details and estimates.
+Please contact the showroom for details and estimates.